DangerDanny/Test_2020FC/docs/AWIN/README.md

 - A Program Database, which includes program summaries, suppliers list, and current operators (if applicable.)
 - And our Knowledge Center that holds exclusive content only found within AWIN.

+## Access/Authentication

+### Timeouts

+- When the user logs in, the session is active for seven days (10080 minutes exactly).
+At 10081st minute, the user will revert to Guest.
+When the user clicks Login, the session resumes automatically.
+- All active sessions will automatically log out after fourteen days (20160 minutes exactly).
+At 20161st minute, users will have to log in again regardless of their activity.

 ## Scope